Jesus’ Tender and Redeeming Love

 “How have I revealed Jesus’ tender and redeeming love today?”

 Fr.
-Jack Conley, C.P. is a member of the Passionist formation community at Catholic Theological Union in Chicago.
+Jack Conley, C.P. is a member of the Passionist Community at Christ the King in Citrus Heights, California.